adi170-alt/Pwangotchi_adi1708_Public/README.md

 month = (7)
 day = (3)
 ```
-I expect that you already know what numbers you have to change, And after that you can save your file
+Changing that is very easy so I hope you did it good, And after that you can save your file

-(put the plugin into you plugins folder)
+(put the plugin into your plugins folder)

 At last just Simply put this in your config file:
 ```